SarpongAbasimi/CV/README.md

 </h1>

 - **Communication: listening, speaking, writing and teaching**
 > I enjoy writing and [blogging](https://medium.com/@1550707241489) about technologies that I learn.
 This is really important because not only does it assures me that I truly understand the technology, but because it might also be useful to somebody somewhere searching on the internet for answers to that technology.
-I also enjoy reading books, primarily self-improvement, technology and life.
+I also enjoy reading books, primarily self-improvement and technology.

 - **Collaboration: flexible, confident and natural team-player**
 > Michael Jordans once said, "**Talent wins games, but teamwork and intelligence win championships**" and he is perfectly right.
 Having played competitive football for three years, I know the importance of collaborating and working effectively together with others to achieve a common goal.
-Over the years I  have demonstrated this skill by working with engineers from diverse background to develop a guide for Small Medium Enterprises to implement industry 4.0 across their supply chain.
+Over the years, I  have demonstrated this skill by working with engineers from diverse background to develop a guide for Small Medium Enterprises to implement **industry 4.0** across their supply chain.

 - **Problem Solving**
 > I am a natural problem solver.
 I enjoy getting to the root cause of problems using Lean Six Sigma methodologies and finding the most effective approach to solve them, it gives me great satisfaction.
-During my spare time, when I am not reading, I like to solve[programming challenges](https://www.codewars.com/users/SarpongAbasimi).
+During my spare time, when I am not reading, I like to solve [programming challenges](https://www.codewars.com/users/SarpongAbasimi).

 - **Enthusiast**